burnsajohn/Chromosphaera-perkinsii_Transcriptomics/README.md

 # Most plots will require information from one or both main analyses scripts: Cperk_TimeCourse_DEGanalyses.R, Cperk_TimeCourse_GOanalyses.R

-For example to make Figure 2A you can run:
+# To make Figure 2A you can run:

 setwd("Chromosphaera-perkinsii_Transcriptomics-main")